anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 requirements are derived to support authenticated self-contained objects as containers carrying certification requests.

-At least the following properties are required:
+At least the following properties are required for a certification request:

 * _Proof of possession_: demonstrates access to the private
   key corresponding to the public key contained in a certification request.